-A VCWsprint should be developed before any team meeting as well as before any VCW project.
-The VCWsprint takes about 30 to 60 minutes, depending on the size of the team, their know-how about the VCW methodology, complexity of the problem/challenge to be solved, the context, and the number of VCWsprint steps necessary (can be from 1 to 10 steps).
+A VCWsprint is recommended to be developed before any VCW project.
+The VCWsprint takes about 30 to 60 minutes.
+The speed of the VCWsprint depends on the existing database of ideas/solutions, size of the team, complexity of the problem/challenge to be solved, the context, their know-how about the VCW methodology, and the number of VCWsprint steps necessary (can be from 1 to 10 steps, or less).

 The VCWsprint is composed by a maximun of 10 sequential steps described as follows: